- Education & Outreach

 A: If you didn’t receive your tickets, please contact Ticketmaster Customer Service at 1-855-985-4357.

 Q: How do I purchase a ticket with camping?

-A: Quiet Campground tickets and Festival Campground tickets are bundled with the 5-day festival ticket into one single ticket – if you want to camp, purchase a ticket that includes camping.
+A: Quiet Campground tickets and Festival Campground tickets are bundled with the 5-day Festival ticket into one single ticket – if you want to camp, you need to purchase a ticket that includes camping.